-Prior to joining Wesleyan, she held postdoctoral appointments at Princeton’s Niehaus Center for Globalization and Governance, and Yale’s MacMillan Center for International Studies.
-Between 2010 and 2012 she lived in Ireland, and taught at the University College-Dublin where she was also a Fellow of the Geary Institute for Public Policy.
+Prior to joining Wesleyan, she held postdoctoral fellowships at Princeton’s Niehaus Center for Globalization and Governance and at Yale’s MacMillan Center where she also taught in the International Studies graduate program.
+Between 2010 and 2012, she lived in Ireland, and taught public policy, and political economy at University College Dublin where she was also a fellow of the Geary Institute, and the Center for Regulation and Governance at UCD School of Law.

 Her research focuses on the following areas: